 - 1. Salaries and fringe benefits - 2.
 Professional learning and training (must submit Professional Learning Request Form prior to implementation of training- see Appendix R) - 3.
-Consultants, subcontractors, and evaluators - 4.
-Classroom materials and supplies - 5.
-Remedial education activities and academic enrichment learning programs, including providing additional assistance to students to allow the students to improve their academic achievement - 6.
-Mathematics and science education activities - 7.
-Arts and music education activities - 8.
-Entrepreneurial education programs - 9.
-Tutoring services (including those provided by senior citizen volunteers) and mentoring programs - 10.
-Programs that provide out-of-school activities for limited English proficient students that emphasize language skills and academic achievement - 11.
-Recreational activities - 12.
-Telecommunications and technology education programs - 13.
-Expanded library service hours - 14.
-Programs that promote parental involvement and family literacy - 15.
-Programs that provide assistance to students who have been truant, suspended, or expelled to allow these students to improve their academic achievement - 16.
-Drug and violence prevention programs, counseling programs, and character education programs
+Approved field trips (must submit Field Trip Request Form at least two weeks in advance of scheduled field trip).
+Field trips must have the ability to change grades, bring college awareness, career awareness, support the program goals and objectives.
+Field trips for entertainment purposes are not allowable.) - 4.
+Consultants, subcontractors, and evaluators - 5.
+Classroom materials and supplies (must submit Technology Request Form for technology items). - 6.
+Remedial education activities and academic enrichment learning programs, including providing additional assistance to students to allow the students to improve their academic achievement - 7.
+Well-rounded education activities - 8.
+Literacy education programs, including financial literacy and environmental literacy programs - 9.
+Programs that support healthy and active lifestyle - 10.
+Cultural programs - 11.
+Programs that build skills in science, technology engineering and mathematics (STEM) - 12.
+Programs that build skills in college and career readiness - 13.
+Arts and music education activities - 14.
+Tutoring services (including those provided by senior citizen volunteers) and mentoring programs - 15.
+Programs that provide out-of-school activities for limited English proficient students that emphasize language skills and academic achievement - 16.
+Recreational activities - 17.
+Telecommunications and technology education programs - 18.
+Expanded library service hours - 19.
+Parent skills programs that promote parental involvement and family literacy - 20.
+Programs that provide assistance to students who have been truant, suspended, or expelled to allow these students to improve their academic achievement

+21. Drug and violence prevention programs, counseling programs, and character education programs

 2 C.F.R. §§ 200.420-475 lists general allowability for selected items of costs.
+Section 4205 (a) of Title IV, Part B provides a list of authorized activities that subgrantees may carry out to advance academic achievement.
 In addition to our GaDOE staff, please refer to these sections when determining whether or not a particular cost is allowable.